exercism/php/concepts/covariance-and-contravariance/about.md

 }
 ```

-We could substitue `StringCalc` in place of an original `Calculator` and everything would still work.
+We could substitute `StringCalc` in place of an original `Calculator` and everything would still work.
 The caller would still be able to send in the `float` or `int` it originally could, and the return type would still be the expected `int` or `float`.

 Similarly, you can narrow the return type, meaning make it more specific by removing types from the union.
 This example takes advantage of this rule: